 Concurrent logging handler (drop-in replacement for RotatingFileHandler)

 This module provides an additional log handler for Python’s standard logging package (PEP 282).
-This handler will write a log entries to a set of files, which switches from one file to the next when the current file reaches a certain size.
-Multiple processes can write to the log file concurrently.
+This handler will write log events to log file which is rotated when the log file reaches a certain size.
+Multiple processes can safely write to the same log file concurrently.

 The ConcurrentRotatingFileHandler class is a drop-in replacement for Python’s standard log handler RotatingFileHandler.
-This module uses file locking so that multiple processes can concurrently log to a single file without dropping or clobbering log records.
-This module provides a file rotation scheme like RotatingFileHanler, except that extra care is taken to ensure that logs can be safely rotated before the rotation process is started.
-(This module works around the file rename issue with RotatingFileHandler on Windows, where a rotation failure means that all subsequent logs are lost).
+This module uses file locking so that multiple processes can concurrently log to a single file without dropping or clobbering log events.
+This module provides a file rotation scheme like with RotatingFileHanler.
+Extra care is taken to ensure that logs can be safely rotated before the rotation process is started.
+(This module works around the file rename issue with RotatingFileHandler on Windows, where a rotation failure means that all subsequent log events are dropped).

 Use the following command to install this package: